-There have been many scientific studies of this technology, and the latest and most important was a three-year research programme sponsored by the French Government, at l’Observatoire Oceanologique de Banyul Sur Mer.
+There have been many scientific studies of this technology, and the latest and most important was a four-year research programme sponsored by the French Government, at l’Observatoire Oceanologique de Banyul Sur Mer.
 It was known as Oxomar, and concluded in March 2021 that plastic made with Symphony’s d2w technology will biodegrade even in the marine environment significantly more efficiently than conventional plastic.
 The Report can be found in English and French at https://www.biodeg.org/wp-content/uploads/2021/07/Final-report-OXOMAR-10032021.pdf

 Following this study, the Oxomar scientists allowed bacteria commonly found in the open environment access to d2w plastic film containing Carbon 13.
 They found Carbon 13 in the CO2 exhaled by the bacteria, proving beyond doubt that the plastic had been bio-assimilated by the bacteria.

 Despite the urgent need to tackle the problem of plastic accumulating in the environment, there are still some in the recycling industry who are reluctant to accept oxo-biodegradable plastic, and are trying to prevent its adoption by governments, claiming that it could adversely affect the new plastic product made with their recyclate.
 It is necessary therefore to consider whether this is true, and whether recyclers are justified in preferring the continued use of ordinary plastic, which can be recycled if collected but will not biodegrade for many decades if it gets into the open environment.

 The Association of Plastic Recyclers (APR) in the US has been advising recyclers not to accept plastic for recycling which does or might contain pro-oxidant masterbatch, but for the reasons explained in this paper their advice should not be followed.

 The short answer is that PE and PP products containing masterbatches such as d2w can be safely recycled into short-life and long-life products without separation from ordinary PE and PP. The extent of degradation already induced in the material by sunlight and weathering before recycling, needs to be considered whether the plastic contains a pro-oxidant masterbatch or not.